The excitement of Ruaha

 RUAHA can be visited at any time of the year but it is a classic dry season park (best enjoyed from June to December).
 Game gets progressively more concentrated towards the end of the season when the traditional water sources dry up.
-In the green season, from January to May, the park transforms into a lush and dazzling eden, a haven for specialist visitors such as botanists and birders.
+In the green season, from January to May, the park transforms into a lush and dazzling eden, a haven for specialist visitors such as botanists, entomologists and ornithologists.

-The HODI HODI BUSH CAMP is situated eight kms outside the park, on the border of the Wildlife Management Area.
+The HODI HODI BUSH CAMP is situated a half hour drive outside the park, on the border of the Wildlife Management Area.
 A horseshoe shaped valley facing into the sunset is the setting for our tented camp.
 The accommodation is four double and two family tents – with the widest views from each room over miles and miles of Africa.
-The bar, dining area and lounge overlooks our waterhole.
-Roads are accessible any time of year, but we will be closed in January - March during the main rainy season.
+The bar, dining area, lounge and plunge-pool overlooks our waterhole.
+Roads are accessible any time of year, but we close between January and March, during the main rainy season.

 Your Experience could include, depending on the season, : Full-day game drives into the park, leisurely sundowners watching the evening visitors to the waterhole, starry starry nights serenaded by lion and hyena, your own private fly camp with campfire dining, hot-air balloon rides along the Mwagusi River, visits to the authentic Maasai cattle trading market and nearby HeHe villages to see traditional lifestyles, and guided bushwalks around our 100 acre private game area.